fergald/docs/explainers/permissions-policy-deprecate-unload.md

 ### Unload reliability

-According to [Nic Jansma's survey](https://nicj.net/beaconing-in-practice/#beaconing-reliability-unload), `unload` handlers runs 95%+ of the time on desktop Chrome, Edge and Firefox but considerably less (57%-68%) on mobile browsers and Safari desktop which already prioritize BFCaching over running `unload` handlers.
+According to [Nic Jansma's survey](https://nicj.net/beaconing-in-practice/#beaconing-reliability-unload), `unload` handlers run 95%+ of the time on desktop Chrome, Edge and Firefox but considerably less (57%-68%) on mobile browsers and Safari desktop which already prioritize BFCaching over running `unload` handlers.